 - Raspberries – Raspberries are another type of fruit tree for beginners that is easy to grow if you have the space for them.
 They do best when planted in rows and then trellised on strings for easier picking and better growth.

 - Lemons – Lemons are another type of fruit that you can grow in your garden for beginners if you have space.
 They like a lot of sun and can be hard to start.
-Cuttings are easy enough if you want to start from cuttings, but they can also be made from seed.
+Cuttings are easy enough if you want to start from cuttings, but they can also be made from seeds.

 - Guava – Guava is another great fruit that is easy to grow in gardens for beginners.
 These will grow pretty easily in a pot or in the ground and will bear fruit very well with just minimal care.
-They do tend to thrive better in warm climates, so if you don’t have warm weather year round, you may want to limit planting time to the summer for guavas.
+They do tend to thrive better in warm climates, so if you don’t have warm weather year-round, you may want to limit planting time to the summer for guavas.

 - Watermelon – Watermelon is another type of fruit that’s easy to grow in gardens for beginners because it is a deciduous fruit.
 The plant is not as hardy as some other fruits, and you will need to protect it from frosts and can be grown outside where frosts won’t be an issue.